marksherriff/cs3240-f23-website/project.md

 __Sprint Duration:__  {{site.data.semesterinfo.sprint_6.duration}}
 __Sprint Due:__ {{site.data.semesterinfo.sprint_6.sprint_check}}

 __Goal:__ After Sprint 6 is complete, you are going to have other students test your system.
 So you need a working system with most all of your functionality ready to go.
 The app may not be fully polished and still needs a bit of work, but it needs to be usable from beginning to end.
+Your team must be updating GitHub Issues as appropriate throughout the rest of the project.

 __Requirments and Full Beta Version:__ In the opinion of the TA, you have an app that is ready for other students to test out (e.g. it doesn't crash, it looks reasonably good, it has most features, etc.).
 You will earn 25 XP for the sprint check plus 100 XP as the first half of your overall project score of 250 XP (basically, if you have a working app at this point, we know your final project grade will be at least 100/250 XP, so we can give you those points now).